Moulino/angular-resource-editor/README.md

 The editor display the list of objects in a table element and provides tools to add, edit or delete resource objects.
 It performs the requests to the server through the module 'angular-resource'.

-This module is still developping.
-Please excuse me for my poor english.
+This module is still developing.
+Please, excuse me for my poor english.

 ## Module setup
 The easiest way to install the angular-resource-dialog module is via Bower: